raycast/extensions/extensions/easydict/docs/How-to-use-macOS🍎system-translation-in-Easydict.md

 If there is `Easydict-Translate-V1.2.0' in the Shortcuts app, the shortcut will be installed successfully.

-> Attention⚠️: After installation, **Do not modify the name of the shortcut**, and do not modify any operation in it, otherwise it is likely that the service call will fail!
+> Warning⚠️: After installation, **Do not modify the name of the shortcut**, and do not modify any operation in it, otherwise it is likely that the service call will fail!

 ## Turn on the Feature